Defining symmetry sector(s)

 apply: apply_perm

-Some symmetries depend on the DoF-object, such as total magnetization symmetry.
+Some symmetries explicitly depend on the DoF-object, such as total magnetization symmetry.

 Quantum mechanical spins